 - A noticeable bulge in the abdomen.

-In general, however, intestinal symptoms are often vague and difficult to diagnose.
+However, intestinal symptoms are often vague and difficult to diagnose.

 - Age: According to the American Cancer Society, the average age at diagnosis is 67.